RespiraWorks/Ventilator/2_Research_&_Development/Project-Venturi/README.md

 You will also need a 10-32 tap to clean the threads.
 You do not need a bottoming tap, there is enough depth in the holes and the threads are short.

+The plan is for [beta](/../../4_Manufacturing_Design/Beta_Build_Instructions/README.md) to use 3/4"ID tubing throughout.
+The venturi will most likely be redesigned to have barbs that fit 3/4"ID tubing directly.

 There is an arrow printed onto the body to indicate the direction of flow.